ph101pp/jnstrument/readme.md

 jnstrument consists of two main parts:

-A google chrome extension, that injects Javascript on the website that will be visualized and a nodejs server, that serves the visualizations and forwards events from the webseite to the visualization.
+A [__Google Chrome Extension__](http://www.behance.net/gre_nish), that injects Javascript on the website that will be visualized and a __NodeJS Server__, that serves the visualizations and forwards events from the webseite to the visualization.